 4. Observe the Zoo Animals Who Actually Enjoy Cold Weather

-There are many animals at the zoo that actually LOVE cold weather and as a result, they can be more active than in the hotter months.
+There are lots of animals at the zoo that actually LOVE cold weather and as a result, they can be more active than in the hotter months.

-A few cold weather animals to be on the lookout for are the wolves, otters, red panda, snow leopards, cougars, arctic fox, sea lion, and the polar bear….. who kept on posing for us like we were the paparazzi.
+A few cold-weather animals to be on the lookout for are wolves, otters, red pandas, snow leopards, cougars, and arctic foxes.

-Warm up at the heated indoor exhibits located throughout the zoo at the World of Insects, Elephant House, Night Hunters, Dragons!, Wings of the World, Gorilla World (indoor viewing) and one of my favorites, Manatee Springs.
+Warm up inside and view the animals in their indoor habitat with locations throughout the zoo at the World of Insects, Elephant House, Night Hunters, Dragons!, Wings of the World bird house, Gorilla World (indoor gorilla habitat viewing), and Manatee Springs.